dmahlow/system/README.md

 #### What's still not ready for prime time?

-- User authentication.
-We're implementing basic HTTP authentication first, with LDAP following next.
+- ~~User authentication.
+We're implementing basic HTTP authentication first,~~ LDAP following next.
+- Admin area to manage server, settings and users directly on the browser.
 - Performance improvements on complex maps.
 SVG is slow, so we'll tweak our implementation to minimze DOM queries and whenever possible use hardware accelerated features on rendering.
 - Editing and moving multiple shapes simultaneously on a map by selecting them holding Ctrl.